latenitefilms/BRAWToolbox/docs/uninstall.md

 # Uninstall

-If you're on Big Sur or Monterey, you can download an Uninstall tool [here](https://github.com/latenitefilms/BRAWToolbox/raw/main/uninstall/Uninstall%20BRAW%20Toolbox.zip).
+You can download the Uninstall tool [here](https://github.com/latenitefilms/BRAWToolbox/raw/main/uninstall/Uninstall%20BRAW%20Toolbox.zip).

-Unfortunately due to increased security in macOS Ventura, this Uninstall tool doesn't work unless you give it **Full Disk Access**.
-This will be fixed in the future.

 After downloading the above ZIP file, you can extract it to reveal the **Uninstall BRAW Toolbox** application.

 ![Screenshot](static/uninstall-01.png)

-Right click on the **Uninstall BRAW Toolbox** icon and select **Open**.
+Double click the **Uninstall BRAW Toolbox** icon to run the Uninstall Tool, then click **Remove BRAW Toolbox**.

 ![Screenshot](static/uninstall-02.png)

-You'll be presented with a warning message.
-Click **Open** again.
+You'll be presented with a window to grant access to your Movies folder.
+Click **Grant Access*:

 ![Screenshot](static/uninstall-03.png)

-You'll be presented with a final warning.
-Press the **Uninstall** button.
+You'll be presented with a window to grant access to your users Library folder.
+Click **Grant Access*:

 ![Screenshot](static/uninstall-04.png)

-Once done, you should get a completion message.
+Once done, you'll get a completed successfully message:

 ![Screenshot](static/uninstall-05.png)

+You can now move the **Uninstall BRAW Toolbox.app** and the downloaded ZIP file to Trash/Bin, and empty the Trash/Bin..

 ---